souyahibou/katas-ruby-merged/README.md

-# Roman Numerals
+# Ruby: Roman Numerals

-Write a function to convert from normal numbers to Roman Numerals: e.g.
+Write a function to convert from normal numbers to Roman Numerals.

 The Romans were a clever bunch.
 They conquered most of Europe and ruled it for hundreds of years.
 They invented concrete and straight roads and